Managing and sharing interfaces

 Can I embed an interface page?

-No. Currently, bases and share view embeds are the best Airtable features for embedding Airtable content in external locations.
-However, you can embed standalone forms as covered in this article.
+For Free and Team plan users, bases and share view embeds are the best Airtable features for embedding Airtable content in external locations.

 Why aren't my page updates showing up for end users after publishing?